How to Download Apps on the Amazon Echo Show

 - Launch the Alex app on your phone.

-- Tap the ‘menu’ icon (hamburger icon) at the top-left of the screen.
+- Tap the ‘menu’ icon (hamburger icon) at the lower right of the screen.

 - Choose ‘Skills & Games’ from the menu.